Post-Licensure BSN Program Track FAQ

 The Pre-Licensure BSN Program Track is designed to complete the state requirements for eligibility to be licensed as a Registered Nurse in California and to simultaneously meet the baccalaureate degree requirements for the major in nursing (BSN) at SSU.

-A: The Post-Licensure BSN Program Track is on official CSU Impacted Status for the 2014-2015 Academic Year Admission cycle and, in addition to university admission criteria, there are specific Department of Nursing admission criteria both of which should be reviewed in the section on Application and Admission.
+A: The Post-Licensure BSN Program Track is on official CSU Impacted Status for the 2014-2015 Academic Year Admission cycle and, in addition to university admission criteria, there are specific Department of Nursing admission criteria both of which should be reviewed in the web site section on Application and Admission.
 TPOST applicants must meet BOTH university and nursing department admission criteria to be considered for admission.
 Admission to the BSN program is contingent upon university admission; however, university admission does not guarantee admission to the BSN program.
 Conversely, admission to the university is not guaranteed by admission to the Department of Nursing BSN program (any university admission contingency not met will void the BSN admission).
-CPOST applicants (students who have been in the CNECM) are required to submit the university application by the November 30th due date and to notify the Nursing Office of such application by January 31, 2014.
-CPOST applicants are not required to resubmit Nursing Departmental Applications.
+CPOST applicants (students who have been in the CNECM) are required to submit the university application and the Department of Nursing Supplemental Application by the November 30th due date (See “Applications”).

 A: If you attended a California public community college, UC, or another CSU, please use www.assist.org to check your courses against those required at SSU.
-If the nursing prerequisite course in question is not listed or was taken at a college not in the California public system, email firstname.lastname@example.org with the complete course description, course syllabus and college information and what SSU nursing prerequisite requirement you are attempting to satisfy with this course.
-There is no formal mechanism to review General Education courses outside the California public higher education system for equivalency to SSU/CSU.
+If the nursing prerequisite course in question is not listed or was taken at a college not in the California public system, email email@example.com with the complete course description, course syllabus and college information and what SSU nursing prerequisite requirement you are attempting to satisfy with this course.
+There is no formal mechanism to review General Education courses outside the California public higher education system for equivalency to SSU/CSU during the application process.
+California Community College Education Counselors are also knowledgeable about the CSU and SSU GE requirements and may assist you in determining if a course you completed meets a SSU/CSU GE requirement.

 A: It depends.
-All community college transfer students are required to have GE Areas A and B completed (in process and to be completed no later than Spring semester of the admission year).
+All community college transfer students are required to have GE Areas A and B completed (OK to be in progress and but must be completed no later than Spring semester of the admission year).
 Because the BSN Program is on CSU “Impacted Status,” additional requirements apply.
 Refer to the information contained on this website for Application and Admission.

 Normally it is not recommended to have more than two outstanding GE requirements when beginning the Post-Licensure BSN Program; these two courses can be taken at the Upper Division (SSU 300-400) level at SSU and simultaneously meet the GE Area requirement and the Upper Division GE requirement.
 You may also have the “Ethnic Studies” requirement outstanding.
 The Written English Proficiency Exam (WEPT) is to be scheduled for the first semester of the BSN program.
 Additionally, the SSU American Institutions requirement (American History and US Constitution/CA State and Local Government) can be completed at the community college (lower division level).

-To determine what SSU GE requirements you have met and have remaining to complete, please refer to the BSN Degree Requirements 2013-2014, ADN-BSN Degree Summary Guide and, if enrolled at a CNECM partner school, the appropriate ADN-BSN Roadmap.
+To determine what SSU GE requirements you have met and have remaining to complete, please refer to the BSN Degree Requirements 2014-2015, ADN-BSN Degree Summary Guide and, if currently enrolled at a CNECM partner school, the appropriate ADN-BSN Roadmap.

 Most ADN students and ADN graduates (RNs) do not need to accumulate “elective” transfer units to the CSU since the maximum number of transferrable units counted toward the bachelor’s degree is 70 and there are no California ADN programs that require fewer than this number of units to simply meet requirements for the ADN.

 A: Yes.
 Although you will see notification on the SSU Admissions website that applications are “Closed to Second Bachelors,” exceptions are allowed by the CSU Chancellor’s Office for all CSU nursing programs statewide.
-Please also read the information about the ADN-MSN program option available to ADN graduates with baccalaureate degrees or higher in fields other than nursing (ADN-MSN-FNP).
-If you are only interested in the BSN program at this time, please refer to the Post-Licensure BSN Program Track web site and follow the directions for Second Bachelors applicants.
+If you are interested in the BSN program refer to the Post-Licensure BSN Program Track web site and follow the directions for Second Baccalaureate applicants.

-Please only submit the Nursing Supplemental Application (you will be blocked from submitting a university application because the university is not currently open to Second Bachelor’s students except for nursing) and wait to apply to the University until you have received conditional admission notification from the Nursing Department in Mid-March, 2014.
-At that time you will receive further directions and will need to complete a paper university application.
+Second Baccalaureate applicants submit ONLY the Nursing Supplemental Application (you will be blocked from submitting a university application because the university is not currently open to Second Baccalaureate students except for nursing).
+If admitted by the Nursing Department, you will receive further directions to complete and submit a paper university application.
+Departmental admission notification will be sent by March 1, 2015.

 A: Due to the program’s Impaction Status, applicants with less than a 3.0 overall college GPA will not be considered for admission to the Post-Licensure BSN program track.
 Petitions to be considered with a GPA between 2.5 and 3.0 will not be accepted.
 Prospective students in this situation are encouraged to explore other opportunities for completing the BSN (a useful tool for this search is located at http://www.cinhc.org/resources/search-programs/ ).

-In addition, all BSN students are required to complete 6 units of Upper Division General Education coursework (see the FAQ regarding Upper Division General Education and the Upper Division General Education Guidelines).
+In addition, all BSN students are required to complete 6 units of Upper Division General Education coursework (see the FAQ regarding Upper Division General Education and the Upper Division GE Guidelines).

 All of the above 30 units must be completed in residence at SSU to meet the 30 units in residence requirement for the baccalaureate degree from SSU.